-Assimilation of radial velocity has also shown a positive impact on precipitation forecasts using the Applications of Research to Operations at Mesoscale (AROME) model system at Meteo France.
-The observations operators developed for AROME by Montmerle and Faccani (2009) are used in the HARMONIE system (HIRLAM (Hi-Resolution Limited Area Model) ALADIN (Aire Limitée Adaptation dynamique Développement InterNational) Research Mesoscale Operational NWP In Europe) (Bengtsson et al., 2017) The NWP HARMONIE-AROME system was adapted for the use of radar observations from OPERA (Caumont et al., 2010; Ridal and Dahlbom, 2017) and reflectivity is currently used by several countries in operations.
-Radial velocity however, is only used operationally by MetCoOp, Meteo France (Montmerle and Faccani, 2009) and UK MetOffice (Simonin et al., 2014), but it is being monitored by several other institutes in pre-operational setups.
-MetCoOp is the operational cooperation between Norway, Sweden, Finland and Estonia (Müller et al., 2017).
+Assimilation of radial velocity has also shown a positive impact on precipitation forecasts using the Applications of Research to Operations at Mesoscale (AROME) model system at Météo-France.
+The observations operators developed for AROME by Montmerle and Faccani (2009) are used in the system HIRLAM Aire Limitée Adaptation Dynamique Développement International (ALADIN) Research Mesoscale Operational NWP In Europe (HARMONIE; Bengtsson et al. 2017)

+The NWP HARMONIE-AROME system was adapted for the use of radar observations from OPERA (Caumont et al. 2010; Ridal and Dahlbom 2017) and reflectivity is currently used by several countries in operations.
+Radial velocity, however, is only used operationally by Meteorological Co-operation on Operational (MetCoOp), Météo-France (Montmerle and Faccani 2009), and Met Office (Simonin et al. 2014), but it is being monitored by several other institutes in preoperational setups.
+MetCoOp is the operational cooperation between Norway, Sweden, Finland, and Estonia (Müller et al. 2017).

-The experiments in this study are run over the MetCoOp domain using the HARMONIE-AROME system with a horizontal resolution of 2.5 kilometers (km) and 65 vertical levels.
-The domain, 960x1080 grid points, is displayed in Figure 1.
-For the upper air analysis conventional observations are included as well as satellite radiance from several instruments, radar reflectivity, scatterometer data as well as ground based GNSS (Global Navigation Satellite System) derived observations.
+The experiments in this study are run over the MetCoOp domain using the HARMONIE-AROME system with a horizontal resolution of 2.5 km and 65 vertical levels.
+The domain, 960×1080 grid points, is displayed in Fig. 1.
+For the upperair analysis conventional observations are included as well as satellite radiance from several instruments, radar reflectivity, scatterometer data, and ground-based Global Navigation Satellite System (GNSS)-derived observations.